Jay Taylor (basketball)

 Cornelius F. "Jay" Taylor Jr. (October 3, 1967 – July 4, 1998) was an American professional basketball player.

 Taylor, a guard from East Aurora High School in Aurora, Illinois, played college basketball for the Eastern Illinois Panthers.
 He finished his career with 1,926 points and graduated as EIU's all-time leading scorer (since passed by Henry Domercant).
 In his senior year, he averaged 23.8 points per game and was named the 1989 The Mid-Continent Conference Player of the Year.

 Following his college career, Taylor was not drafted in the 1989 NBA draft.
 However, he made the New Jersey Nets' roster and stuck with the team until December.
 He finished the season with the Wichita Falls Texans of the Continental Basketball Association (CBA).
-He later played overseas in the Philippines for the San Miguel Beermen in 1991 and 1992.
+He later played overseas in the Philippines for the San Miguel Beermen in 1991 & 1992, and for the Purefoods TJ Hotdogs in 1995.
 Taylor played for four more years in the CBA – with the Grand Rapids Hoops, Rochester Renegade, Oklahoma City Cavalry and Rockford Lightning.

 Taylor died in a house fire on July 4, 1998.
 He was inducted into the Eastern Illinois University athletic Hall of Fame in 1999.